What is a Cash Rich Split Off?

 What are the Challenges of a Cash Rich Split off?

-Although the transaction would benefit the seller and the buyer, it would put a drain on Treasury Department, particularly when substantial investment assets are involved.
+Although the transaction would benefit the seller and the buyer, it would put a drain on the Treasury Department, particularly when substantial investment assets are involved.
 This is because of the massive logistics involved and the regulatory issues to navigate.

 Learn more about other tax-related strategies